 Heads Up: This extra payment calculator shines for fixed-rate loans.
 For variable-rate or multiple loans, run separate calculations for best results.

-Using our student loan payoff calculator with extra payments is a breeze.
-Follow these steps to see how this student loan payoff calculator can speed up your journey to debt freedom.
+Using our calculator is a breeze.
+Follow these steps to see how it can speed up your journey to debt freedom.

 Step 1: Plug in Your Loan Details